dhain/wsgi_lite/README.rst

 ``close()`` will be called, using a tiny extension of the WSGI protocol that I'll explain in the next section...  but only if you care about the details.

-Otherwise, just use ``@with_closing`` if you need resource cleanup in your body iterator, and be happy that you don't need to know anything more.  ;-)
+Otherwise, just use the ``wsgi_lite.closing`` extension if you need resource cleanup in your body iterator, and be happy that you don't need to know anything more.  ;-)

 Well, actually, you do need to know ONE more thing...
 If your outermost ``@lite`` application is wrapped by any off-the-shelf WSGI middleware, you